caseconsulting/vue-expense-app/unitTests/utils/README.md

 utils.lastMonth('MMM Do, YYYY')
 ```

-You may also with to specify your own date offsets from the current date.
+You may also wish to specify your own date offsets from the current date.
 To do this, use the `___Diff` functions, which take in a number of days/months/years to offset from today (this number may be negative):
-`daysDiff`, `monthsDiff`, `yearsDiff`
+`daysDiff`, `monthsDiff`, `yearsDiff`.

 For example:

 ```